 I had never seen or heard of ice cream rolls until I moved to Phoenix.
-But it turns out they have been doing this in Asia (right under my nose too) for quite awhile.
-I’m glad I finally got to experience it!
+But it turns out they have been doing this in Asia (right under my nose too) for quite a while.
+I'm glad I finally got to experience it!

 Nomadic Ice Cream Rolls

-Created by a charismatic gentleman who turned tragedy to triumph, this used to be a food truck that is now a shop in Glendale.
+Created by a charismatic gentleman who turned tragedy into triumph, this used to be a food truck that is now a shop in Glendale.
 “The dude” starts with liquid ice cream that is poured onto a freezing cold slabbed and then scraped into delicious rolls.
 He has some very original flavors, but let me tell you, it is not the easiest thing to eat!